linode/docs/docs/applications/containers/kubernetes/kubernetes-use-cases/index.md

 ## Advantages

-There are many reasons that developers should seek out Kubernetes solutions.
-Below are a sampling of advantages and use cases that Kubernetes possesses.
+There are many reasons that developers would choose to use Kubernetes as a solution.
+Below is a short list of advantages and common use cases for implementing Kubernetes.

 ### Declarative in Nature